QubesOS/qubes-doc/ManagingAppVmShortcuts.md

 Behind the scenes
 -----------------

-List of installed applications for each AppVm is stored in `/var/lib/qubes/appvms/vmname/apps.templates`.
+List of installed applications for each !AppVM is stored in `/var/lib/qubes/appvms/vmname/apps.templates`.
 Each menu entry is a file that follows the [​.desktop file format](http://standards.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) with some wildcards (*%VMNAME%*, *%VMDIR%*).
 Applications selected to appear in the menu are stored in `/var/lib/qubes/appvms/vmname/apps`.

 Actual command lines for the menu shortcuts involve `qvm-run` command which starts a process in another domain.
 Example: `qvm-run -q --tray -a w7s 'cmd.exe /c "C:\\ProgramData\\Microsoft\\Windows\\Start Menu\\Programs\\Accessories\\Calculator.lnk"'`

 `qvm-sync-appmenus` works by invoking *GetAppMenus* [Qubes service](/wiki/Qrexec) in the target domain.
-This service enumerates installed applications and sends formatted info back to the dom0 script which creates .desktop files in the AppVm directory.
+This service enumerates installed applications and sends formatted info back to the dom0 script which creates .desktop files in the !AppVM directory.

 For Linux VMs the service script is in `/etc/qubes-rpc/qubes.GetAppMenus`.
 In Windows it's a PowerShell script located in `c:\Program Files\Invisible Things Lab\Qubes OS Windows Tools\qubes-rpc-services\get-appmenus.ps1` by default.